Should you buy insurance stocks? Insurance is boring, but sometimes the most boring investments offer great opportunities to buy!

-If thinking of the phrases "car insurance", "health insurance", or "life insurance" cause insuppressible yawning, you're not alone.
-These are necessary components of modern life, but necessary doesn't mean exciting.
+If the phrases "car insurance", "health insurance", or "life insurance" make you yawn, you're not alone.
+Many necessary components of modern life aren't exciting.
 Actuarial tables and mortgage amortization tables have the cocktail party conversation zing of pocket lint.
 When something catastrophic happens you'll be glad you had a current policy and paid your premiums, but most of the time you never think about your plans.

 Big Insurance Payouts are Rare

 A natural disaster like Hurricane Katrina, the Deepwater Horizon oil spill, or Superstorm Sandy is tragic.
-It does billions of dollars in damage and has irreparable consequences to the lives affected—but it's infrequent.
-For all of the people paying into an insurance pool, a claim of that magnitude almost never happens.
+For the billions of dollars in damage and irreparable consequences, it doesn't happen often.
+For everyone paying into an insurance pool, a claim of that magnitude almost never happens.

 The premiums you personally pay, over time and on average, will cover the benefits the company expects you to claim.
 If you are unfortunate enough to suffer a catastrophe, you may come out ahead (cold comfort to the suffering you go through—and you certainly have our best wishes and sympathies).

-If a big insurance company has many, many customers and if the frequency of catastrophic events is low and if the average customer payout is a break even event for the customer at best, what does that mean?
-An insurance company may only pay out a fraction of what it takes in in any given year.
+If a big insurance company has many, many customers and if the frequency of catastrophic events is low and if the average customer payout is a break even event for the customer at best, an insurance company may only pay out a fraction of what it takes in in any given year.
 It has a lot of money and it doesn't pay it out very often.
-That's very important to remember too.

 Insurance Companies Hate Risk

-Those questions take a lot of time and statistics to calculate for a simple reason: insurance companies hate risk.
-Miscalculating the likelihood of catastrophic payouts could end up costing the company billions.
+Insurance companies hate risk because miscalculating the likelihood of expected and catastrophic payouts could end up costing the company billions.

 In any single year, payouts might exceed revenue, but catastrophes are unpredictable by nature.
 Instead you can predict that over time things will balance out.
 Maybe that's a ten year window or a five year window or a fifty year window, but with armies of statisticians and number crunchers working on your models, you can figure out how much money you need to have in reserve to account for that one year when your company has to pay out billions of dollars in claims.